coffeestained/repo_agnostic_ai_code_reviewer/README.md

 - Adds itself as a reviewer if not already.
 - Uses Gemini to scan diffs and post review comments.

+## Notes

+- Tokens for GitHub Require READ access for Repositories and Commits.
+They require READ & WRITE for pull-requests.

 ## To Use

 1. Add `.env` config with platform and Gemini tokens.